Public Art

 The laneway enhancements form the final elements of Roscommon Town Main Street and Market Square Public Realm Project, & are funded through the Department of Housing, Local Government and Heritage as part of Project Ireland 2040 to include match funding from Roscommon County Council.
 Roscommon County Council's Regeneration team worked with GKMP Architects, artist Rhona Byrne (who developed the concept of a Living Laneways programme) and multidisciplinary team appointed to implement the overall Innovative Architectural and Artistically Influenced Covered Civic Space in Roscommon Town Centre.

 The aim of these work is to help create a town centre that functions as a viable, vibrant and attractive location, as well as being the service, social, cultural and recreational hub for the local community.
 It is expected that this further development will boost the local economy drawing further footfall to the town centre, through improving access and making the town more connected.
+All are welcome.

 January 2024 - New Public Art opportunities open for submissions at Mote Park, Roscommon.